CS2103JAN2017-W13-B2/main/docs/DeveloperGuide.md

 `Main` has only one class called [`MainApp`](../src/main/java/seedu/address/MainApp.java).
 It is responsible for:

-* At app launch, initializes the components in the correct sequence, and connects them up with each other.
+* Upon app launch, initializes the components in the correct sequence, and connects them up with each other.
-* At shut down, shuts down the components and invokes cleanup method where necessary.
+* Upon shut down, shuts down the components and invokes cleanup method where necessary.
 * Upon storage file change event, restarts the application.

 [**`Commons`**](#common-classes) represents a collection of classes used by multiple other components.